 For topping the buns before baking

-- 1 egg beaten
+- 1 large egg beaten

-- ½ teaspoon cardamom freshly ground for topping (optional)
+- ½ teaspoon cardamom freshly ground, for topping, optional

 - 2-3 tablespoons Swedish pearl sugar for topping optional